 - Adequate hydration, players should not wait until thirsty to drink because this is often too late for proper hydration.

-- To avoid heat related illnesses avoid excessively hot and humid conditions either in or out doors.
+- To avoid heat related illnesses avoid exercising in hot and humid conditions either in or outdoors.

 - Since injury rates are higher for athletes who are not physically fit, athletes should work on physical fitness before and during the competitive season.